 The material excavated from the APCs under Alternative 3c will be disposed of off-Site.

+Assumptions for Surface Debris Area

+The waste material on the approximately 30-acre area west of the landfill will be collected and placed on the Selected Area prior to capping.

 Assumptions for the Mostly Non-Vegetated Areas

-The mostly non-vegetated areas which contain COCs above the PRGs outside the APCs and the Selected Area will be remediated to minimize risk associated with potential direct human contact with soil in these areas.
+The mostly non-vegetated areas which contain COCs above the PRGs outside the APCs, the Selected Area and the GWNWR Wilderness Area will be remediated to minimize risk associated with potential direct human contact with soil in these areas.

 Remediation of the mostly non-vegetated areas will consist of either scarifying and seeding the soil surface soil or adding up to 1.5 feet of topsoil cover and seeding it.
 The seed mix used in the mostly non-vegetated areas could include deep-rooted plants since there is no need to prevent the roots from growing through the soil and into the underlying waste.

+Assumptions for long-term monitoring

+A plan will be developed and implemented for long-term monitoring of soil, groundwater, surface water and sediment downgradient of landfill areas that will not be capped.

 Capping and excavation/backfilling can be performed with standard construction equipment, but will require thousands of truck trips (estimated at between 22,800 and 27,300 over a two- to three-year period for this remedial alternative) to haul materials several miles through residential areas on narrow streets not built for heavy truck traffic, and large truck traffic over soft soil conditions at the Site.
 Each load of soil or fill brought into or removed from the Site requires one round trip, which equates to two truck trips through Chatham Township.
 For example, to bring a load of clean soil, a full truck drives to the Site, is unloaded, and then drives away from the Site.
 The number of truck trips was estimated as follows: